ai-lab-science/SensorGloves/Glove2021/SensingGlove/Software/README.md

 Furthermore install the **Rosserial Binaries** on your ROS workstation like [so](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup).
 Change the rosversion in respect to yours.

+Find out your workstations IP adress with: ifconfig

+Then open the bashrc file in the terminal with: nano .bashrc
+Then add the following dependencies and fill in your IP adress in the first row: export ROS_IP=yourIPHere export ROS_MASTER_URI=http://$ROS_IP:11311 export ROS_HOSTNAME=$ROS_IP

 ## Programm

 In the provided **programm** folder you find the main sketch running on the ESP32-S2 and also the selfmade libraries for the flexsensors and the vibromotors.

+##

 [Arduino]:https://www.arduino.cc/en/software